Hot Drinks, Cool Vibes: My Favorite North Dakota Coffee Shops

 Coffee is survival juice.
 This might be my motto.
-Art from Grain Bin Coffee in Hebron, North Dakota.
-You can read more about it later in the post.
+This photo was taken inside the dearly departed Grain Bin Coffee in Hebron, North Dakota.

 Because I tend to sit and stay a while, I’m a fan of the pay-what-you-will coffee.
 (Even the most simple coffee of the menu is stellar when the baristas pay this much attention to their fresh roasted beans.)
 The Harry Potter-inspired butterbeer and the house hot chocolate made with rich, creamy Nutella are on my winter warm-up list.

 Young Blood Coffee Co.
 Getting a drink a Young Blood Coffee Co. appeals to all your senses.
 The smell of freshly baked bread tempts you the second you push open the door and enter the crisp, white, minimalistic space.
 Baristas consider the music on the turntable almost are thoughtfully as they focus on their latte art.

 The miel latte is a best seller — and one of my favorites.
 Whatever you do, don’t leave without sampling a thick slice of house made toast.
 (I like mine topped with jam.)
 I know I sound like a total Millennial cliche, but it’s seriously amazing.
 I don’t even normally like toast, so consider me a convert.